Citizens Insurance Comparison

 Can You Really Get First Month Free Car Insurance?

 Everyone has heard the old saying, “if it sounds too good to be true, it probably is.”
 When it comes to no down payment car insurance companies, this may or may not be the case.
 Read more about dead or live.
-Instead, it all depends on the insurance company you choose and what type of special discounts they are offering.
+Instead, it all depends on the insurance company you choose and what type of special discounts they offer.
 There are also a few factors the insurance company will consider before making you an offer, such as:

 - Your driving history